 Table 2 shows the regression results.
-In our base setting, we run separate regressions for the high and low tax complexity groups.
-Columns (1) and (2) show the results without controls, whereas columns (3) and (4) include the control variables described above.
+In our base setting, we run separate regressions for the high- and low-tax-complexity groups.
+Columns (1) and (2) show the results without controls, whereas Columns (3) and (4) include the control variables described above.
 Since the results for both groups do not significantly change when we include control variables, in the following, we will only refer to the results of the full regression model.
 It can be shown that the commuter tax break has a statistically significant positive effect on commute length.
-For each $\in 0.10$ increase in the kilometer rate, subjects in the low tax complexity group are ceteris paribus willing to commute an additional 373 m.
-However, in the high tax complexity group, the coefficient for D_RATE is statistically not significant.
+For each $\in 0.10$ increase in the kilometer rate, subjects in the low-tax-complexity group are ceteris paribus willing to commute an additional 377 m.
+However, in the high-tax-complexity group, the coefficient for D_RATE is not statistically significant.